Local limit of the random degree constrained process: Introduction

 where $M$ is the (random) number of children of a vertex with type $t_0$ in the MTBP, and $t_1, \, t_2, \, \dots, \, t_M$ are the (random) types of these children. \end{definition}

-\begin{definition}[Branching operator at time $\hat{t}$] Recall the notion of the MTBP~$\mathcal{M}_{\underline{p}}(\hat{t})$ that we introduced in \refD{def:mtbp-at-t}.
-Recall from Definition \ref{def:mtbp} that the offspring distribution of the root is different from that of any other vertex of the MTBP.
-We denote the branching operator of non-root vertices of the MTBP~$\mathcal{M}_{\underline{p}}(\hat{t})$ by $B_{\hat{t}}$. \end{definition}
+\begin{definition}[Branching operator at time $\hat{t}$] Let $\underline{p}$ satisfy the mild Assumption~\ref{assump:degree_constraint_mild}.
+Recall the notion of the MTBP tree~$\mathcal{M}_{\underline{p}}(\hat{t})$ that we introduced in \refD{def:mtbp-at-t}.
+Recall from Definition~\ref{def:mtbp} that the offspring distribution of the root is different from that of any other (i.e., non-root) vertex of the MTBP.
+We denote the branching operator of non-root vertices of the MTBP tree~$\mathcal{M}_{\underline{p}}(\hat{t})$ by $B_{\hat{t}}$. \end{definition}